cedmax/advent-of-code/2018/15/Readme.md

   #######           #######
 </code></pre>
 <p>Each unit begins its turn by identifying all possible <em>targets</em> (enemy units).
 If no targets remain, combat ends.</p>
-<p>Then, the unit identifies all of the open squares (<code>.</code>) that are <em>in range</em> of each target; these are the squares which are <em>adjacent</em> (immediately up, down, left, or right) to any target and which aren&apos;t already occupied by a wall or another unit.
+<p>Then, the unit identifies all of the open squares (<code>.</code>) that are <em>in range</em> of each target; these are the squares which are <em>adjacent</em> (immediately up, down, left, or right) to any target and which aren't already occupied by a wall or another unit.
 Alternatively, the unit might <em>already</em> be in range of a target.
 If the unit is not already in range of a target, and there are no open squares which are in range of a target, the unit ends its turn.</p>
 <p>If the unit is already in range of a target, it does not <em>move</em>, but continues its turn with an <em>attack</em>.
 Otherwise, since it is not in range of a target, it <em>moves</em>.</p>
 <p>To <em>move</em>, the unit first considers the squares that are <em>in range</em> and determines <em>which of those squares it could reach in the fewest steps</em>.
 A <em>step</em> is a single movement to any <em>adjacent</em> (immediately up, down, left, or right) open (<code>.</code>) square.
 Units cannot move into walls or other units.
 The unit does this while considering the <em>current positions of units</em> and does <em>not</em> do any prediction about where units will be later.
 If the unit cannot reach (find an open path to) any of the squares that are in range, it ends its turn.
 If multiple squares are in range and <em>tied</em> for being reachable in the fewest steps, the square which is first in <em>reading order</em> is chosen.
 For example:</p>
 <pre><code>Targets:      In range:     Reachable:    Nearest:      Chosen: